Issyk kurgan: "Golden man"

 Situated in eastern Scythia just north of Sogdiana, the kurgan contained a skeleton, warrior's equipment, and assorted funerary goods, including 4,000 gold ornaments.
-Although the sex of the skeleton is uncertain, it may have been an 18-year-old Saka (Scythian) prince or princess.
+The skeleton may have been an 18-year-old Saka (Scythian) prince or princess, the sex is uncertain.

 The richness of the burial items led the skeleton to be dubbed the "golden man" or "golden princess", with the "golden man" subsequently being adopted as one of the symbols of modern Kazakhstan.
 A likeness crowns the Independence Monument on the central square of Almaty.
-Its depiction may also be found on the Presidential Standard of Nursultan Nazarbayev.
+Its depiction may also be found on the presidential standard of Nursultan Nazarbayev.

 Symbol of Kazakhstan

 The treasures of the Issyk mound and an exact copy of The Golden man are located in the Kazakh Museum of archaeology in Almaty city and in the State Museum of gold and precious metals of the Republic of Kazakhstan in Astana city.
 The Golden man on the winged leopard is one of the national symbols of Kazakhstan.
-Copies of the Saks warrior installed in many cities of Kazakhstan.
+Copies of the Saks warrior are installed in many cities of Kazakhstan.
 One of the copies crowns the Independence monument on the Republic square in Almaty city.

-Altogether, in the excavations, found five tombs with the so-called The Golden man: the second The Golden man found in the Barrow Araltobe, the third in Chiliktinsk Kurgan Biglobe, the fourth near Astana city and fifth found in the burial ground Taldy Karkaralinsk district.
+Altogether other five tombs with so-called Golden men were found in the country: the second Golden man found in the Araltobe barrow, the third in Chiliktinsk Kurgan Biglobe, the fourth near Astana city and fifth found in the burial ground Taldy Karkaralinsk district.